Boeing’s new chairman faces daunting task overseeing 737MAX and CEO Dennis Muilenburg

 “It’s absolutely a demotion when you take the chairman’s title away,” said Scott Hamilton, a Seattle-area industry analyst who has called for Muilenburg’s ouster.
 “The consensus is that Dennis is on his way out [and] that this is just the first step in that.”
 Boeing declined to make Calhoun available for an interview.

-In may ways, Calhoun, 62, is ideally suited to navigate such a corporate minefield.
+In many ways, Calhoun, 62, is ideally suited to navigate such a corporate minefield.

 A “graduate” of General Electric, where other prominent Boeing executives also have started out, Calhoun has been closely involved in the aerospace business since 2000, when he took over GE’s airplane engine division and then shepherded that business through the downturn that followed the 9/11 terrorist attacks.

-Note: An earlier version of this story incorrectly identified Cai von Rumohr’s firm, which is Cowen.